 1 – Town Forest-County Road-Peck Farm Trail – 1.8 miles – Haggett Rd or County Rd to Templeton Rd

-Access A: Park at Town Forest pull-off on right side of Haggett Rd – 3/4 mile from Country Rd
+Access A: Park at Town Forest Parking Area on right side of Haggett Rd – .75 mile from County Rd

 Access B: Park in marked Parking Area east of Fire Station on Templeton Rd.
 Don’t park on road, or block access to Fire Station.

 Varied, gently rolling terrain with woodlands and farm lanes.
 Parts of this trail can be tricky to follow since it crosses some other trails so watch for the EMT signs.The Esther Salmi Memorial with Bench has a lovely view.
 There is a .5 mile spur to County road which skirts the White Cemetery.
 Note: no gravestones are exposed.

 2 – Holden-Templeton Trail – 1.3 miles – Templeton Rd to Center Rd

 Access C: Pull off parking (except in winter) for 3 or so cars at trailhead on west side of Center Rd just south of Templeton Farm.

 This is a delightful trail and you will enjoy woodlands, fields, mountain views and gently rolling terrain.
 This trail is not open to bicycles, according to the wishes of a landowner.

 3 – Templeton-Fairmont Trail – 1.5 miles – Center Rd to Dodge Rd

-See Access C Above: Walk south along narrow and scenic Center Rd 1000 feet until the trail leaves the road to the left.
+See Access C Above: Walk south along narrow and scenic Center Rd .25 mi until the trail leaves the road to the left.

-Access D: Parking for a few cars in marked Parking Area off Dodge Rd . mile west of the 4 Corners School.
+Access D: Parking for a few cars in marked Parking Area off Dodge Rd .75 mi west of the 4 Corners School.